tidepool-org/jellyfish/README.md

 # Jellyfish

-Jellyfish are known for their user friendliness and uploads.
+Jellyfish are known for their user friendliness and uploads, sometimes.

 ## Install